This is a Window Cleaning Network resource for the glass, construction and window cleaning industries, and owners of new homes and buildings.

 Tempered glass scratches GROW!

-These photos appear on the cover of June/July issue of American Window Cleaner Magazine
+These photos appeared on the cover of the June/July 2013 issue of American Window Cleaner Magazine

 Some of Gary Mauer's first photos of this